armc23/docker-lamp/README.md

         curl -H "Content-Type: application/json" -X POST -d '{"name":"mkyong"}' http://localhost:8080/users/add.php

-  In order to check a new user entry in database you can user GET request command.
+  In order to check a new user entry in database you can use the GET request command.

         curl http:://[your_host_ip]:8080/users/get.php